matadon/mizuno/README.markdown

 There's also a few features that I have yet to implement:

-1. Integrate the cometd servlet to provide Comet/Bayeux.
-2. Route Jetty's logs into Rack::Logger.
+1. Route Jetty's logs into Rack::Logger.
-3. Add hooks for realtime monitoring of server performance.
+2. Add hooks for realtime monitoring of server performance.
-4. Add the ability to run multiple Rack apps in a single JVM.

 Mizuno is licensed under the Apache Public License, version 2.0; see the LICENSE file for details, and was developed on behalf of